hansenwangvip/right-button-ninja/README_EN.md

 # Right Ninja Minimal Windows 10 Virtual Desktop Gesture

 > Choose Language：English ｜ [中文](https://github.com/hansenwangvip/right-button-ninja/edit/master/README.md)

-Right-Button-Ninja is a mouse gesture software that adapts to the Windows 10 platform.
-This software is written in AutoHotKey and realizes a highly simulated touchpad by identifying mouse gestures in four directions, helping users to manage the desktop more conveniently and quickly .
+Right-Button-Ninja is a mouse gesture software customized for Windows 10.

+This software recognizes the four directions of mouse gestures to realize simulated touchpad gestures, helping users to manage virtual desktops more conveniently and quickly.
-You no longer need a keyboard to use the virtual desktop.

 Just hold down the right mouse button and swipe, and you can experience it.

-## Demo

-** Gesture usage: Start from any position, press and hold the right mouse button, then slide the mouse neatly, release the right button immediately. **

-Swipe up gesture

-!
-[Upward swipe gesture] (./ imgs / slide-up.gif)

-Swipe down gesture

-!
-[Dow gesture] (./ imgs / slide-down.gif)

-Left swipe gesture

-!
-[Left swipe gesture] (./ imgs / slide-left.gif)

-4. Right swipe gesture

-!
-[Right swipe gesture] (./ imgs / slide-right.gif)

 # Quick start